FAQ: What Should I expect from your Sunday Service?

 FAQ: I don't know what I believe.
 Is that OK?

 Of course!
 One of the beautiful things about Congregationalism is that we have a rich heritage of asking questions and sharing our doubts.
 Jesus even had disciples who weren’t sure what they believed either, but still they came to Jesus and found what they were looking for.
 So feel free to come with your questions and doubts.
 We find God is very patient with us and our questions, and we try to treat people in the same way.
 Come and see!
-We think you’ll enjoy the grace you’ll find when we are together...no matter what you believe.
 Maybe you have something that could help us understand God better!

 FAQ: Can reading the Bible really change my life?